AyusheeMittal/EVA5/Session12/Annotation_File_Explanation.md

 ```

 Here, size is image_height x image_width
-file_attributes contains file level metadata like caption, and image url.
+"file_attributes" contains file level metadata like caption, and image url.
 The main information is present under regions.
 Each section under this contains information about one annotated region in this image

 #### Regions:
-Each image can contain 0 or more annotated regions.
+- Each image can contain 0 or more annotated regions.
-Regions can be of different shapes.
+- Regions can be of different shapes.
 The supported ones are Rectangle, Circle, Ellipse, Polygon, Landmark points and regions defined by Lines
+- The annotation tool considers origin to be the topmost-left corner of the image.
+All coordinates are referenced wrt this point
-For YOLO, we are going to use rectangular bounding boxes to define the area of interest
+- For YOLO, we are going to use rectangular bounding boxes to define the area of interest
 Since it is rectangular, each annotated region is defined by four main parameters: x, y, width, height

-The annotation tool considers origin to be the topmost-left corner of the image
-All coordinates are referenced wrt this point
-For a rectangular region, (x, y) coordinates refers to top left corner of the bounding box
+- For the rectangular region, (x, y) coordinates refers to top left corner of the bounding box
-width and height refer to the width and height of the bounding region
+- width and height refer to the width and height of the bounding region
 The centroid of the bounding box can be calculated from this if required.

-Apart from the region parameters, we also get the class (ie the label) of this region
+Apart from the region parameters, we also get the class (ie the label) of this region.
+A sample rectangular region is given below:
 ```
-A sample Rectangular section is given below:
 {
   "shape_attributes": {
     "name": "rect",